The goal: get the

 The deprecation warning links to this github issue.
 It looks like the pip maintainers are going to remove the

-After ignoring the warning and finished the installation, I tried run the installed package.
+After ignoring the warning and finished the installation, I tried to run the installed package.
 Another error was thrown

 Traceback (most recent call last): File "/Users/transang/python/packages-bin/aws", line 19, in <module> import awscli.clidriver ModuleNotFoundError: No module named 'awscli'